U.S. flag

 Is there a sibling preference for placements?

-Yes, siblings are grouped together and share the same lottery number.
-When one child’s lottery number is selected and they are placed in at an afterschool site, their sibling(s) get preference to be placed at the same site (provided that the family indicated the same sites for all children).
+Yes.
+Siblings are grouped together and share the same lottery number.
+When one child’s lottery number is selected and they are placed at an afterschool site, their sibling(s) get preference to be placed at the same site (provided that the family indicated the same sites for all children).

-Sibling placement depends on seat availability at each site for the sibling's age group and is not guaranteed.
+Sibling placement depends on seat availability at each site for each child's age group and is not guaranteed.

 How much does it cost to participate in DHSP afterschool programs?